shyheimbatts/ticket-lifecycle/README.md

 Next, After clicking "Open a New Ticket" fill in the Contact Information Form↓

-Email Address: karen@lognpacifc
+Email Address: ken@lognpacific.com

-Full Name: karen
+Full Name: ken

-Help Topic: General Inquiry / Other
+Help Topic: Report a Problem / Personal Computer Issues

-Issue Summary: "The entire mobile/online banking system seems to be down."
+Issue Summary: "Adobe reader not working."

 Under the Issue Summary, Give further detail in the allocated space.
 Then, submit the ticket by clicking "Create Ticket."